dxc-technology/DXC-Industrialized-AI-Starter/README.md

 df = ai.access_data_from_pipeline(wrt_raw_data, pipeline) #refined data will be stored in pandas dataframe.
 ```
-<a href= "https://dxc-technology.github.io/DXC-Industrialized-AI-Starter/data_pipeline/" target="_blank">Click here</a> for details about build data pipeline.
+<a href= "https://dxc-technology.github.io/DXC-Industrialized-AI-Starter/data_pipeline/" target="_blank">Click here</a> for details about building data pipeline.

 ### Run AI Experiments

 Use the DXC AI Starter to build and test algorithms.
-This code executes an experiment by running run_experiment() on a model.
+This code executes an experiment by running run_experiment() on an experiment design.

 ```python
 experiment_design = {